gurongzhang/DAT505-GitHub/Rongzhang Gu Final Project-SelfieCollage/README.md

 ## This is the comparison between the original image and the my final project version:
 ![comparison00](/Rongzhang%20Gu%20Final%20Project-SelfieCollage/(README)pictures/pic-8.png "comparison00")

+By the way, the images use for this project are better be square, since the pixel scale I set is 1:1.
 ********************
 ## Thank NUA for giving me the chance to study this DAT505.
 ## Thank Stavros for all the supports he provided to me.